FUHSD Summer Academy

 Options Outside FUHSD

-Keep in mind that for graduation purposes, a "D" grade is considered passing, but 4-year colleges may not accept a "D" grade as passing credit, especially not in required courses.
+Keep in mind that for graduation purposes, a "D" grade is considered passing, but 4-year colleges may not accept a "D" grade as passing credit.
 Visit the University of California A-G Requirements webpage to clarify admission requirements to the University of California (requirements are the same for the California State University system.)

 - Meet with your counselor to discuss program and goals (Counselors are not available after June 9; will be checking email through June 14th at noon.)

 - Review Lynbrook's Summer Options for different ways to make up courses.

 - It is often difficult to find equivalents for AP and honors courses during the summer and some times, it may not be possible to find a course.

 - After selecting a program, submit a Request for Credit Form to the LHS Main Office and await approval.
 Request for credit forms to make up a course/grade are due to the main office by June 19 (the office is open for limited hours - check the LHS website).

 - Once you complete a summer course, don't forget to send a final transcript to: LHS Registrar, 1280 Johnson Ave, San Jose, CA 95129.